ZeroPlayerRodent/cavycode/README.md

 ## Get Started!

-You can build/run CavyCode directly from source, or you can download a pre-compiled binary from the releases tab.
+You can build/run CavyCode directly from source, or you can download a (possibly outdated) pre-compiled binary from the releases tab.

 CavyCode is only confirmed to work with the [CLISP](https://clisp.sourceforge.io/) Common Lisp implementation.
 Any other implementation may not work or may have issues running CavyCode.